Feufochmar/flora-generator-data/README.md

   - `mother?` (`boolean` or the `string` `"maybe"`): indicate if individuals of that sex are described as biological mother.
   - `gender-distribution` (`distribution`: `gender`): indicate the default distribution used when generating `gender` for individuals of the given `sex`.

-A `distribution` of `gender` is described as a map object whose keys are the `name` of a given `gender` and associated values are `number` giving the corresponding weight in the distribution.

 ## elements.json
 Contains the description of magical elements.
 Used for affinities.